Share on Facebook

 You’re struggling to lose weight

-Research in the journal Nutrition Metabolism found that dieters who boosted their protein intake to 30 per cent of their total calories ate nearly 450 fewer calories each day and lost 11 pounds over a three-month period, Women’s Health reported.
-Eating enough protein is especially important on a diet because it helps ensure that you lose fat, not metabolism-boosting muscle, as you slim down.
+Avoiding protein deficiency is especially important on a diet because it helps ensure that you lose fat, not metabolism-boosting muscle, as you slim down.
 “High-protein foods take more work to digest, metabolize, and use, which means you burn more calories processing them,” the magazine notes.
 “They also take longer to leave your stomach, so you feel full sooner and for a longer amount of time.”

 You’re losing your hair

 Occasionally nutritionists will test the health of their clients’ diets by asking them to run their hands through their hair to see how much falls out with just a gentle tug.
 Hair is made primarily of protein; your hair needs adequate protein to grow and stay healthy.
-If the body is deprived of protein from your diet, it will try to conserve protein levels as much as it can and shift hair growth into a “resting phase,” notes WebMD.
+Protein deficiency can cause hair thinning or loss, according to a 2017 study in the journal Dermatology Practical and Conceptual.
 This means you may find yourself shedding more hair than usual.
 Maintain a healthy mane by eating two to three servings of protein a day.

 Here are more sneaky reasons your hair is falling out.